Average time spent – 2-3+ hours.

 Covid 19 – Please check the website or social media of an attraction before visiting.
 Many places may be open differently and some remain closed.
 Reviews do not mention all of these changes or possible price changes.
 Most places now require you to pre-book online in advance.

-Facilities in brief – Woods with walks, GoApe, adventure playground and community activities.
-There are toilets on-site and a cafe.
+Facilities in brief – Large woodland with walking and cycling trails bike hire, orienteering courses and more.
+There are toilets and a cafe.

 Dog friendly?
 Dogs are welcome.

-Category – Park – Great outdoors – suitable for all ages.
+Category – Forest – Outdoors – Suitable for all ages

 *This post contains affiliate links